whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-05-combine-two-sketches/index.md

 Pick two of the example sketches we worked with so far in the course.
 It is bet to use examples that don't use the delay function.

-- Blink without delay
+- Arduino Fade
-- Fade LED
+- Arduino Blink Without Delay
-- Denounce button turn on LED
+- Arduino Button Debounce
-- Servo knob without delay
+- Servo Knob Without Delay
-- microphone control LED
+- Microphone control LED
-- Ultrasonic Sensor
+- Ultrasonic Sensor NewPing Library

 Follow the guide for combining Arduino Sketches